Facct22guide/Facct22guide.github.io/_sources/access.md

 ## Accessibility

+### Timezones

+Timezone equity is a priority for our team, and we planned an extended conference day (12 hours) to take different schedules into account.
+We recognize that the current schedule is especially difficult for those based in Asia.

+Below are some of the steps we've taken to make this content available for those who are not able to join the livestream and to create opportunities for asynchronous engagement.

+All pre-recorded research presentations are available on the [conference hub](https://2021.facctconference.org/) to view at any time.

+Q+A sessions for papers will be livestreamed, but will be recorded and posted to the conference hub later in the day.
+We are also encouraging participants to ask questions and engage around papers in [Circle.so](https://facct.circle.so/c/paper-sessions), which can be used to ask questions asynchronously.
+Moderators for each session will be monitoring the Circle spaces to include these questions in the live Q+A.

+Plenary keynotes and panels will also be livestreamed and recorded, and they will be posted to the conference hub later in the day.

+Tutorials (which take place tomorrow, March 4), will be livestreamed and recorded, and they will be posted to the conference hub on Monday.
+There are also tutorial spaces in [Circle.so](https://facct.circle.so/c/tutorials) where questions can be asked asynchronously.

+CRAFT (which takes place on Friday) will only be live-streamed and not recorded.
+CRAFT organizers wanted to encourage a participatory environment and chose not to record the sessions.

 ### Captioning

 All pre-recorded research presentations and keynotes have captions.
 To view the captions, please turn "on" the subtitles option in the media player.